Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Abstract

 \section{Abstract}

-We compare here the colours of simulated satellite galaxies from the Auriga project to observed satellite galaxies from the Exploration of Local VolumE Satellites (ELVES) Survey of satellite galaxies around local Milky Way analogues.
-Our goal is to understand the origin of the observed colour distribution and star-forming properties of ELVES satellites.
-We find that the satellite populations in the Auriga simulations, which was originally designed to model Milky Way-like host galaxies, resemble the populations in ELVES in their luminosity function, quenched fraction, and colour--magnitude distribution.
+We use the Auriga simulations to probe different satellite quenching mechanisms operating at different mass scales ($10^5 M_\odot \lesssim M_\star \lesssim 10^{11} M_\odot$) in Milky Way-like hosts.
+Our goal is to understand the origin of the satellite colour distribution and star-forming properties in both observations and simulations.
+We find that the satellite populations in the Auriga simulations, which was originally designed to model Milky Way-like host galaxies, resemble the populations in the Exploration of Local VolumE Satellites (ELVES) Survey and the Satellites Around Galactic Analogs (SAGA) survey in their luminosity function in the luminosity range $-12 \lesssim M_V \lesssim -15$ and resemble ELVES in their quenched fraction and colour--magnitude distribution in the luminosity range $-12 \lesssim M_g \lesssim -15$.
 We find that satellites transition from blue colours to red colours at the luminosity range $-15 \lesssim M_g \lesssim -12$ in both the simulations and observations and we show that this shift is driven by environmental effects in the simulations.
-We also demonstrate that the colour distribution in both simulations and observations can be decomposed into two populations based on their morphological type or star-forming status that are statistically distinct.
+We demonstrate also that the colour distribution in both simulations and observations can be decomposed into two statistically distinct populations based on their morphological type or star-forming status that are statistically distinct.
 In the simulations, these two populations also have statistically distinct infall time distributions.
-The transition in star-forming state appears to be consistent between Auriga and ELVES but in contrast with the Satellites Around Galactic Analogs (SAGA) survey.
-The comparison presented here seems to indicate that this tension is resolved by the improved target selection of ELVES, but there are still tensions in understanding the colours of faint galaxies, of which ELVES appears to have a significant population of faint blue satellites not recovered in Auriga.
+The comparison presented here seems to indicate that the tension between the quenched fraction in SAGA and simulations is resolved by the improved target selection of ELVES, but there are still tensions in understanding the colours of faint galaxies, of which ELVES appears to have a significant population of faint blue satellites not recovered in Auriga.